darshan-raul/Apollo11/README.md

-First do it
-Then do it right
-Then do it better

-`Apollo 11`
+# Apollo 11

 11 stage plan to know end-to-end of k8s/cloudnative ecosystem

+`First do it -> Then do it right -> Then do it better`

+**Stages**:

+- Stage 1: Basics + Local setup

+- Stage 2: Rest api + backend in local k8s cluster

+- Stage 3: Routing using ingress controller

+- Stage 4: Move on from Minikube/Docker

+- Stage 5: Helm packaging

+- Stage 6: Service Mesh

+- Stage 7: Monitoring + Observability + Tracing

+- Stage 8: Deployment/Gitops + Autoscaling

+- Stage 9: Event driven architecture

+- Stage 10: Testing + Chaos Engineering + Backup and Restore

+- Stage 11: Security and Compliance

 We will be creating a simple rest api in Golang and then extending it with a frontend and backend.
 Along the way we will explore all the services and features in the k8s ecosystem to get a handson on how to create a Complete app architecture